 His head bowed in a nod.
 “That’s what they say.
 You know the old ‘pulling the sword from the stone’ routine?
 Actually, it was pulling a tooth from a dragon.
 According to the Atherby clan legends, Arthur’s village was attacked by a dragon.
 Arthur tried to fight it, and was… well, almost killed.
 He was speared in the dragon’s mouth and almost swallowed.
 But Arthur managed to catch hold of the tooth and rip it out.
 The dragon spat him out in a rage, and he hit the ground.
-The blood from when he tore the tooth free mixed with his blood and… well, the rest of history.
+The blood from when he tore the tooth free mixed with his blood and… well, the rest is history.
 Or myth.”
 He shrugged.
 “The tooth was forged into the blade of Arthur’s weapon, Excalibur.”

 “Wait a second,” Shiori blurted quickly.
 Her eyes were wide as she looked back and forth between all of us.
 “You mean we have Avalon, the island that Arthur was taken to… and a descendant of one of Arthur’s knights, and they’re… you’re, you know…” She waggled her eyebrows pointedly.